humberto-ortiz/compilers-2015/README.md

  programs.
 You need to implement update and the rest of interpexp and interpstm.

- parser/ - a nearly correct parser and interpreter for straight line programs.
+ slp/ - a nearly correct parser and interpreter for straight line programs.
  See the README for usage instructions.
 You need to fix some shift/reduce conflicts.

- tiger-parser/ - A skeleton parser for tiger, using the code from Chapter 3 and the examples we did in class today.
-I added SEMICOLON, so you can write longer test programs (like all.tig).
+ tiger/ - A skeleton compiler for tiger, using the code from Chapter 3-6 and the examples we did in class.
+See the README.md there for more details and examples.